 - After the warmup is complete, turn around so you’re forward-facing and increase the speed to 4-5 MPH.
 Pivot again and start the backward jog.

 - You may want to practice transitioning between a forward and backward jog for your first few sessions.
-This will help your body acclimate to the movement more quickly.
+This can help your body acclimate to the movement more quickly.

 Remember, jogging backward will feel much more demanding than you expect, and this is the first time you’ve picked up the pace.
 Start off with just a few minutes of backward jogging at a time.
 When you’re ready, increase the time and speed as you see fit.